Vertigo is horrible.

 “Ginger?” you ask.
 “Why ginger?”

-Because ginger’s anti-nausea effects nullifies feelings of dizziness and sickness so much that it feels like you’re cheating.
+Because ginger’s anti-nausea effects nullify feelings of dizziness and sickness so much that it feels like you’re cheating.

-I have personally used it to overcome motion sickness, travel sickness, and virtual reality sickness, along with the method I was talking about earlier.
+I have personally used it to overcome motion sickness, travel sickness, and a little fear of heights along with the method I was talking about earlier.
 It took me about a week; I’m not even kidding.

 I used to get horrendous travel sickness as a kid, to the point where I couldn’t read a single sentence of a book or play on my game boy advance for more than a few seconds without getting sick for hours.
 It stayed with me until cured it about three months ago within a week of munching ginger and sticking with the method.